-Saigon - The exuberant city of Saigon is driving Vietnam forward into the modern world, but is also a treasure trove of fascinating heritage.
+Saigon - The exuberant city of Saigon is driving Vietnam forward into the modern world but is also a treasure trove of fascinating heritage.
 During the 1960s and early 1970s, Saigon was the Pearl of the Orient, which flourished under the American occupation.
 In more recent times, it was the seat of the South Vietnam government until the events that led to the country's reunification.
 Today, the old mixes seamlessly with the new and you can wander through timeless alleys to incense-infused temples before catching up with the present in designer malls beneath sleek skyscrapers.

-DAY 2: SAIGON
+Day 2: Saigon

 Confront the reality of guerrilla warfare at the Cu Chi Tunnels.
 The cramped tunnels were central to a few of the war's strategic operations, including the famous 1968 Tet Offensive, and they did not escape damage.
 American B52 bombers dropped hundreds of missiles leaving huge tell-tale craters behind.
 The Cu Chi experience can be emotional for some visitors, but it offers a fascinating window into the hardship and traumas of war.
-This afternoon, explore modern day Saigon with its heady mix of local culture and colonial influences.
-We pass by the Notre Dame Cathedral, visit the Central Post Office, the Reunification Palace and the chilling War Remnants Museum.
+This afternoon explore modern day Saigon with its heady mix of local culture and colonial influences.
+We pass the Notre Dame Cathedral, visit the Central Post Office, the Reunification Palace and the chilling War Remnants Museum.

-Please note: The Notre Dame Cathedral will be under renovation for two years, starting in July 2017.
-During this time we are unable to enter the Cathedral; however we can view it from the outside.
+Please note: The Notre Dame Cathedral will be under renovation until 2023.
+During this time, we are unable to enter the Cathedral; however, we can view it from the outside.

 Cu Chi - The tunnels of Cu Chi are an immense network of connecting underground tunnels located in the Cu Chi district of Ho Chi Minh City (Saigon), Vietnam, and are part of a much larger network of tunnels that underlie much of the country.
 The Cu Chi tunnels were the location of several military campaigns during the Vietnam War, and were the Viet Cong's base of operations for the Tet Offensive in 1968.
 The tunnels were used by Viet Cong soldiers as hiding spots during combat, as well as serving as communication and supply routes, hospitals, food and weapon caches and living quarters for numerous North Vietnamese fighters.
-The tunnel systems were of great importance to the Viet Cong in their resistance to American forces, and helped to counter the growing American military effort.